Geo-Engineering: A Comprehensive Overview

 Additional Considerations

-Weather systems are complex and interrelated, and even minor alterations in one area of the world can lead to unexpected changes in another.
-This unpredictability raises serious concerns about the feasibility and ethics of implementing large-scale geo-engineering solutions without comprehensive understanding and control over potential side effects.
+Weather systems are inherently complex and interconnected, where even small changes in one area can cascade into unexpected consequences elsewhere.
+This unpredictability raises critical concerns about the feasibility and ethical implications of deploying large-scale geo-engineering technologies without a thorough understanding of their potential side effects and the ability to manage them effectively.

 drought caused by geo-engineering